hodanesthtmcvns-stack/jk/README.md

 ### ICU Help & Support (v2.4)
 The central hub for ICU workflow.
 It features an **Order Composer** with tick-box bundles, a **Progress Note generator** (Daily/Short Rounds/Macros), and integrated **ICU Calculators** (SOFA, MPM-III, GCS).
 It includes "Keeper Mode" for custom JSON template management and integration with the CRIL AI assistant.

+### SPA (v2.1)
+A cognitive decision support tool for ICU residents to assess peripheral perfusion in septic shock patients.

 ### BEAT-C (v1.0)
 A probabilistic engine for initial empiric antibiotic selection.
 It balances suspected infection sources against local antibiogram data while applying safety guardrails for renal function, allergies, and pregnancy.